 Another rumor suggests that the bundled Surface Pen stylus would feature magnetic wireless charging capabilities, unlike the current Surface Pen that uses AAAA batteries.

-Being Microsoft’s flagship device, the upcoming Surface Pro 5 is expected to pack top-of-the line specs and features with all the shenanigans of an high-end device.
+Being Microsoft’s flagship device, the upcoming Surface Pro 5 is expected to pack top-of-the-line specs and features with all the shenanigans of an high-end device.

-Surface Pro 5: Rumored price
+Surface Pro 5: Release Date and price